memfault/interrupt/_posts/2024-08-01-github-actions-for-stm32cubeide.md

           path: STM32CubeIDE/Debug/BLE_p2pServer.*
 ```

 And that's it!
-We'll check that in to our test project, push it in a branch, and
+We'll check that into our test project, push it to a branch, and
 open a test pull request to see it in action.

 ![Screenshot of the GitHub Actions workflow running](/img/stm32cubeide/github-actions-success.png)